dave-hudson/c8/doc/c8_integer_operator_dieq.md

 auto operator /=(const integer &v) -> integer &
 ```

-Divides this number (left hand side of the operator) by `v` (right hand side of the operator), and assigns the result back to this number.
+Divides the value of this object (left hand side of the operator) by `v` (right hand side of the operator).
 Any remainder is lost.

 ### Return Value ###

-A reference to this number (left hand side of the operator).
+A reference to this object (left hand side of the operator).

 ### Exceptions ###